Congratulations on your pregnancy!

 Every puff you take on a cigarette has an immediate effect on your baby:

 - The carbon monoxide you inhale replaces some of the oxygen in your blood, reducing the amount of oxygen getting to your baby.

 - The nicotine in cigarettes reduces how well your placenta works, making it harder for your baby to get the oxygen and nourishment it needs.

-- Due to lack of oxygen, your baby moves less for at least an hour after each cigarette.
-It’s also harder for your baby to practice its breathing movements.
+- Due to lack of oxygen your baby moves less, for at least an hour, after each cigarette.
+It’s also harder for your baby to practise its breathing movements.